JGeovani/SQListRecycler/README.md

 # SQListRecycler
-A basic portrait / landscape RecyclerView backed by a SQLite table.

-# SQListRecycler

 Demo of Android RecyclerView connected to SQLite using recommended architecture.
 The demo also shows handling of one-pane / two-pane fragment modes throughout orientation changes.
 The behaviour is shown on [YouTube - https://youtu.be/lME4ZZI5pBU](https://youtu.be/lME4ZZI5pBU) and you can download, install and run the APK (needs no permissions) to test the concept before you dig into the code.